 - A. A mortgage loan may be provided for the acquisition of an existing home or for construction of a new home. - B. Private lenders may lend up to 97% of the purchase price or appraised value, whichever is less.
 These loans, secured by note and mortgage, may be amortized up to thirty (30) years at a uniform, fixed interest rate not to exceed the customary rate for FNMA/FHMLC/Portfortio/FHA/Bond affordable mortgage.
-The loan cannot assumable or include pre-payment penalties, and the private lender may not charge an origination fee. - C. At the time of application, applicants for financial assistance must show proof of liquid assets on deposit of no less than 3% of the approved prequalification loan amount as stated in the lenders pre-qualification letter, with the exception of Habitat for Humanity buyers for whom sweat equity may be substituted. - D. The City offers purchase assistance based on a calculation of need, up to the following maximum limits: - 1.
-For Very-Low-, Low- and Moderate- Income purchasers, the City offers a mortgage subsidy not to exceed \$40,000.00 towards down payment/closing costs for principal reduction/mortgage subsidy acquisition of an existing home or new construction. - 2.
-In the case of new construction, the City offers a second mortgage subsidy towards the purchase price of a vacant lot, reasonable and customary closing costs, and construction costs. - 3.
-All mortgage assistance shall be provided at zero (0) percent interest.
+The loan cannot assumable or include pre-payment penalties, and the private lender may not charge an origination fee. - C. At the time of application, applicants for financial assistance must show proof of liquid assets on deposit of no less than 3% of the approved prequalification loan amount, as stated in the lenders pre-qualification letter, with the exception of Habitat for Humanity buyers for whom sweat equity may be substituted. - D. The City offers purchase assistance based on a calculation of need, up to the following maximum limits: - 1.
+For Very-Low-, Low- and Moderate- Income purchasers, the City offers a mortgage subsidy not to exceed \$50,000.00 towards down payment/closing costs for principal reduction/mortgage subsidy acquisition of an existing home or new construction.
+When the City has contracted with an entity to provide assistance under this section, the subsidy limits stated in the Agreement between the City and the contracted entity shall take precedence. - 2.
+In the case of new construction, the City may offer a second mortgage subsidy toward the purchase price of a vacant lot, reasonable and customary closing costs, and construction costs. - 3.
+Financial assistance shall be provided at zero (0) percent interest.
 Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty (30) years from the date of the signing or the Promissory Note and Mortgage.
 The mortgagee shall offer the mortgagor the option to refinance with the same terms and conditions, provided mortgagor has not defaulted on any terms or conditions set forth in the Mortgage; however, mortgagor is under no obligation to refinance the loan.
-Mortgagee may also require the principal balance of the loan to be paid, in full, at any time prior to the maturity date, if the mortgagor defaults on any term of the Mortgage. - 4.
-Restriction: A borrower that has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
-A homesteaded principle residence shall not be included in the calculation of non-retirement assets.
-Borrower(s) whose sole source of income is fixed (social security, disability) may submit a request for exemption from this restriction.
+Mortgagee may also require the principal balance of the loan to be paid, in full, at any time prior to the maturity date, if the mortgagor defaults on any term of the Mortgage.

+4. Restriction: A borrower that has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
+A homesteaded principle residence is excluded from the calculation of non-retirement assets.
+Borrower(s) whose sole source of income is fixed (social security, disability) may request exemption from this restriction.